Andrew Dilnot: Commission on Funding of Care and Support

 In June 2010, Dilnot was asked by the government to chair the Commission on Funding of Care and Support.
 He took a sabbatical from St Hugh's College from March to July 2011.

 The commission published its report in July 2011.
 The commission's primary recommendation was to limit individuals' contribution to social care costs to £35,000, after which the state would pay.
 Currently, individuals who do not fit means-tested criteria can be liable for unlimited costs.

 The commission's report was welcomed by Health Secretary Andrew Lansley, and both David Cameron and Ed Miliband called for cross-party talks on the issue.

 Honours

 Dilnot was appointed Commander of the Order of the British Empire (CBE) in the 2000 Birthday Honours and knighted in the 2013 Birthday Honours for services to Economics and Economic Policy.

-He is an Honorary Fellow of St John's College, Oxford, Queen Mary University of London, the Swansea Institute of Higher Education and the Institute of Actuaries, and holds honorary doctorates from City University and the Open University.
+He is an Honorary Fellow of St John's College, Oxford, Queen Mary University of London, the Swansea Institute of Higher Education, St Hugh's College, Oxford, Nuffield College, Oxford and the Institute of Actuaries, and holds honorary doctorates from City University, the Open University and a City and Guilds Fellowship.

-Interests

-Dilnot has taken up the Northumbrian smallpipes as an adult learner.
+He was awarded an Honorary Fellowship by the British Academy in July 2018.